ZWerduex/crossout/README.md

 ## Possible enhancements

+As I have made this very basic package to learn how to deal with posting packages on PyPi, I do not plan to work on the project in the future.
+Despite that, one can think of those following possible enhancements :

-- Make documentation
+- Generate documentation files
-- Consider adding option to scrap additionnal data from the website if possible
+- Consider adding option to scrap additionnal data from the website if allowed to
 - Add support for item prices
 - Add support for market data